whiteboxml/whiteboxml-com/README.md

 5. Generate the static version of the website:

+    * `python manage.py collectstatic`
     * `python manage.py distill-local [optional /path/to/export/directory]`

+6. Upload the static folder to your server.

-6. Setup your server (Nginx or other).
+7. Setup your proxy (Nginx or other) to serve these files.